 Work duties as part of a recover at/return to work plan should be used to build the worker’s capacity where appropriate.
 When this is not possible, physical treatment practitioners may undertake treatment using work related activity to gradually increase the worker’s capacity for work.

 Treatment using work related activity is an individual, structured and functional approach.
 It simulates the worker’s specific work activities as closely as possible, using cognitive behavioural and educative strategies to increase their capacity for work.

 Treatment using work related activity may be appropriate:

 - where there is insufficient suitable activity in the workplace to meet the worker’s need to upgrade their capacity, or

 - when a worker is progressing from passive to active treatment, has had no capacity for work for a significant period and their usual duties involve substantial physical activity.

-This type of treatment requires you to liaise with other members of the support team in order to understand the worker’s role and match the prescribed work related activity to the critical job demands.
+This type of treatment requires you to liaise with other members of the support team to understand the worker’s role and match the prescribed work-related activity to the critical job demands.
 This liaison may include a review of the workplace assessment (where available), discussions with the workplace rehabilitation provider, employer and/or return to work coordinator.

 Where a recover at work goal has not been identified for a worker, treatment using work related activity will not be appropriate until the treatment can have context.
 For example, where a worker is unable to return to their pre-injury role, a vocational assessment may be required to determine their career direction prior to consideration of treatment using work related activity.